ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 To register a webhook on your Instagram account follow the instructions below:

-**Note**: You'll need a Facebook page amd a Facebook app associated with your Facebook page.
+**Requirements**: You'll need a Facebook page amd a Facebook app associated with your Facebook page.
 Create one before continuing this procedure.

+Connect your Facebook page with your Instagram account by following the instructions below:

+1. Access your Facebook account, click on your avatar icon on the top right corner of the page, click **See all profiles**, click **See all Pages**, and then click the name of your page.

+1. On the **Manage Page** of your page, expand **Meta Business Suite** on the left menu and then click **Inbox**.

+1. On the **Inbox** page, click **Instagram Comments** and then click **Connect account**.
+Follow the instructions to connect your Instagram account to your Facebook page.

+After you connect your Instagram account to your Facebook page, follow the instructions below to configure your Instagram webhook:

 1. Access the [Meta for Developers](https://developers.facebook.com/) page, and Log in using your Facebook account.